dawncomer/condoweb/index.markdown

 CondoWeb.com
 ===

->If you have a US startup called X and you don't have x.com, you should probably change your name.<br/>&nbsp;<br/> ~[Paul Graham](http://paulgraham.com/name.html), Co-Founder, Y Combinator
+>If you have a US startup called X and you don't have x.com, you should probably change your name...
+100% of the top 20 YC companies by valuation have the .com of their name.
+94% of the top 50 do.<br/>&nbsp;<br/> ~[Paul Graham](http://paulgraham.com/name.html), Co-Founder, Y Combinator

 This domain is for sale.